 Don’t expect everything to fit into a couple of hours.
 Understand, that given the fact that we are talking about a relationship-oriented country, negotiations take time, often lots of it.
 Many meetings take place, giving each other the space to get to know one another and for trust to form.
 Think of your time as an investment, be willing to connect personally, and don’t give the impression that you are in a rush.

 Negotiation Skills For The Netherlands

-Adjusting your negotiating skills to fit the country you are preparing to expand to is a key component in your business success, and while some things take time to learn, there are others which you can easily implement.
+sting your negotiating skills to fit the country you are preparing to expand to is a key component in your business success, and while some things take time to learn, there are others that you can easily implement.

 In the Netherlands, you will need to communicate what you want: no beating around the bush.
 Say exactly what you think.
 They will do the same and it will be expected of you as well.

 As an egalitarian view is a basis for the Dutch way of life and work, you have to avoid anything that might give the impression of superiority.
 In Dutch companies, everyone is involved in the decision-making process, literally everyone, so this is the place where you have to forget about strict hierarchies.

 Address the entire group, don’t make them feel that you are only talking “to the boss”, and also pay attention that your actions show that you consider yourself an equal to them.

 Leave emotions out of it.
 In the Netherlands, if it is about work, then it is about work, and that’s all.
 More so if you are negotiating in the Netherlands.
 There is something you want to achieve, there is something they want to achieve as well, and this is all that matters.
 For some, this might seem cold, or even rude, but it is not at all about that.
 It is about the priorities, which in the Netherlands are the task and the results.